Camp Gruber opens first fire station since WWII

 |0

-This work, Camp Gruber opens first fire station since WWII [Image 5 of 5], by SGT Anthony Jones, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Camp Gruber opens first fire station since WWII, by SGT Anthony Jones, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT